Contact Us Contact Us Replicon Login

 Maternity Leave

-Women who are breastfeeding are entitled to a 15-minute paid break every three hours.
-An employer can also provide a 30-minute paid break twice a day except in the case that a medical certificate proves that an employee only needs a shorter interval.
+Breastfeeding Break – Women who are breast-feeding are entitled to a 15-minute paid break every 3 hours.
+An employer can also provide a 30-minute break twice a day except in the case that a medical certificate proves that an employee only need a shorter interval.
 Art.
 94 – 97 of Labour Code (amended as of 2016).

 Voting Leave